YangLi5/CSCI3308-code-components/README.md

 Description of Application: ePup

-Inspired by Tinders functionality (Tinder for finding dogs) -Looking for users who would like to find a rescue dog -Users will also have to supply some background information -Each dog will have some description
+Inspired by Tinders functionality (Tinder for finding dogs)

+Looking for users who would like to find a rescue dog Users will also have to supply some background information Each dog will have some description
-*User can like or dislike a dog based on photo and description
+User can like or dislike a dog based on photo and description
-*Rescue shelters have the option to reject or accept potential owners
+Rescue shelters have the option to reject or accept potential owners

 Purpose & Value:
   *Platform to facilitate the adoption process